chihangs/Fine-tune-ChatGPT/README.md

 2. Check data format / structure
 3. Use OpenAI API to fine-tune model
 ### Quick Start:
-Use your own OpenAI key in your environment variable or as hard-coding.
+Use your own OpenAI API key in your environment variable or as hard-coding.
 Change the file IDs according to your own upload to OpenAI.

 <img src="fine_tune_results.png?raw=true"/>